bninni/resolution/README.md

 ## Description

-A **Resolution** Object can be used as a response object to inform the caller whether an execution succeeded or failed as well having a return value associated with it.
+A **Resolution** Object is a response object to inform the caller whether an execution succeeded or failed.

+A **Resolution** Object can also have a return value associated with it.

 ### States